Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/azure.md

 Where `example.com` is the address of the data plane node.

-You can also request a bearer token from Azure using this command, using an OAuth2 v1 token endpoint:
+You can also request a bearer token from Azure using the following command, targeting the OAuth 2.0 v1 token endpoint:

 ```sh
 curl --request GET \